matteoMiglio/manage-beach-umbrellas/README.md

 # Manage Beach Umbrellas

-Manage Beach Umbrellas is a web application that helps keep track of subscriptions and reservations of beach umbrellas that customers rent.
-It can be used by a beach resort's owner to manage subscriptions and their payments, also it can be used to daily consult the planimetry of the beach to understand which umbrellas are free and which are reserved.
+Manage Beach Umbrellas is a web application that helps keeping track of subscriptions and reservations of beach umbrellas that customers rent.
+It can be used by a beach resort owner to manage subscriptions and their payments, also it can be used to consult the planimetry of the beach daily in order to understand which umbrellas are free and which are reserved.

 ## 🥅 Purpose of this project

-This project was developed to help a friend of mine to manage his beach resort.
+This project was developed to help a friend of mine manage his beach resort.

 ## 🛠 Development Method

-I focused on developing to deliver the app as fast as I could.
-So, I didn't care so much about security, also because the app is deployed to a Rasberry Pi which is connected to a private LAN not accessible by anyone.
+Since I focused on developing the app to deliver it as fast as I could, I didn't care too much about security.
+Additionally the app is deployed to a Raspberry Pi which is connected to a LAN not accessible by anyone.

 There is no authentication to access the app.